pauljoohyunkim/utbtn/README.md

 With this project, I came up with a way to "generalize" the idea of this task to a general file.

+Note that the first version of this app is meant not to use any clever external OCR software so that one could deploy this solution in a place without internet.